matthiasn/clojure-system-book/manuscript/Client-UI-Reagent-1.md

-## User Interface - outdated
+## User Interface

-### React.js Concepts
+### React.js, Immutable Data and Reagent
 **[React](http://facebook.github.io/react/)** is a revolutionary way to build user interfaces.
 Its model is particularly well suited for working with immutable data structures because it is based on rendering out the entire application state every single time something changes.
 Unlike other frameworks, it does not require a mutation of your application state itself.
 React will then render the state into a virtual DOM, always keep the previous version of the virtual DOM and run an efficient diffing algorithm between the two and only change the actual and slow DOM where it has found changes between the previous and the current virtual DOM during the diffing phase.

 This may at first sound inefficient but it is actually very fast, making it trivial to achieve 60 frames per second in the browser in most cases.
 As far as I know, **[David Nolen](https://twitter.com/swannodette)** was the first who realized how well this model is suited for working with ClojureScript's immutable data structures.
 He then developed **[Om](https://github.com/swannodette/om)**, which he first announced in this **[blog post](http://swannodette.github.io/2013/12/17/the-future-of-javascript-mvcs/)**.
 Kudos to him for this discovery.
-At that time I was working on an **[AngularJS](http://www.amazon.com/AngularJS-UI-Development-Amit-Ghart-ebook/dp/B00OXVAK7A/ref=sr_1_1?ie=UTF8&qid=1420394659&sr=8-1)** book and reading his blog post made me realize that AngularJS might not be the way to go, at least not for me.
+At that time I was working on an **[AngularJS](http://www.amazon.com/AngularJS-UI-Development-Amit-Ghart-ebook/dp/B00OXVAK7A/ref=sr_1_1?ie=UTF8&qid=1420394659&sr=8-1)** book and reading his blog post made me realize that AngularJS is not be the way to go, at least not for me.
 I had already been exposed to functional programming principles enough to know the value of working with immutable values.
 Luckily, the publisher found a co-author as I didn't want to spend another couple of months with AngularJS.

 I wrote the first version of the ClojureScript client using **Om**, but I always had the problem that I needed a rather large amount of context when coming back to the code for the user interface.
 I then discovered **[Reagent](https://github.com/reagent-project/reagent)**, which also uses **React.js** and is based on the same principles as Om.

 I found the required code for a Reagent component to be much more succinct and legible so that I made a complete switch.
 A good part of the reason here is that I like its **[Hiccup](https://github.com/weavejester/hiccup)** syntax.

 Now when I come back to the UI code, I scratch my head a lot less than with the previous version.
 I shared the experience I read in this **[blog post](http://diogo149.github.io/2014/10/19/om-no/)**, which made me give Reagent a shot.
 I haven't regretted it.
 Reagent exposes a lot less incidental complexity than Om, and that just works better with my tiny brain.

-### Reagent

 For more information on Reagent I can also recommend this **[blog post](http://getprismatic.com/story/1405451329953)**, besides the decent enough documentation of the project itself.

 I will not start with an introduction to Reagent here as the previously mentioned resources should have you covered.
 Instead, I will just explain the code, which you actually may find simple enough without consulting many other resources.
 If some of it looks too simple to be true, no worries, it really is not.

+## Interacting with Application State from the UI
+There is one major way in which I deviate from the Reagent samples and documentation and that is passing application state to Reagent.
+As I mentioned previously, I do not like to pass an atom around because it is all too simple to destroy it.
+When working with UI code, I simply don't want to be able to do that, nor do I want others working on the same codebase to be able to accidentally mutilate the application state from outside a tightly limited state owner.

+Luckily, the solution to that is relatively simple.
+I already mentioned in the **State** chapter that there's a ````broadcast-state```` function that puts dereferenced application state changes on a channel, which are then broadcast to interest parties using a **core.async pub**.

-You need to know one thing when it comes to rendering the application state from one or more atoms, and that is that you need to use Reagent's ````atom```` implementation, which allows it to detect changes to this atom and re-render accordingly.
+All that any of the UI components has to do now is subscribe to this **pub** and ````reset!```` an atom local to the UI component with that new state.
+Reagent's ````atom```` implementation, which needs to be used here, allows Reagent to detect changes to this atom and re-render accordingly.
 From Reagent's **[source](https://github.com/reagent-project/reagent/blob/master/src/reagent/core.cljs#L173)**: _"Like clojure.core/atom, except that it keeps track of derefs.
 Reagent components that derefs one of these are automatically re-rendered."_.

-Seems to be working fine for me, I have not encountered any issues with this approach yet.
+Now using this atom locally is safe, whatever anyone decided to do with it does not affect the state of the application.
+In order to change the application, the UI component will have to send the state owner a message on the ````cmd-chan````.

+Using this approach has an additional advantage.
+If the UI is a function of the data that involves complex statistical reasoning, we do not necessarily want to trigger a re-render every single time the application state changes as this can easily become too expensive.
+Instead, I would like to have a way to throttle how often an update occurs.
+We've already seen a part of the solution to that when we sent the dereferenced application state on the ````state-pub-chan````.
+There, we were using a ````sliding-buffer```` and we can use the same mechanism here again, with the addition of a ````timeout```` inside the ````go-loop```` receiving messages from subscribing to state changes.
+Let's have a look at this mechanism with the simplest possible example.

-#### Simple Reagent Components
+#### Simple Reagent Components - outdated

 Let's start the exploration with the simpler components in the ````birdwatch.ui.elements```` **[namespace](https://github.com/matthiasn/BirdWatch/blob/574d2178be6f399086ad2a5ec35c200d252bf887/Clojure-Websockets/MainApp/src/cljs/birdwatch/ui/elements.cljs)**: